 Satyaki bore the brunt of Drona’s attacks and could not withstand them.
 Bhima drove by and rescued Satyaki.

 Day 6 – The defeat of the Kauravas

 This day was marked by remarkable slaughters.
 Drona caused an immeasurable loss of lives on the Pandava’s side as the formations of both armies were broken.
 Bhima too managed to penetrate the Kaurava formation and attacked Duryodhana.
 Duryodhana was defeated but was rescued by others.
 At the end of the day, the war halted with the defeat of the Kauravas.

 The terrific carnage continued and Drona slew Sankha, a son of Virata.
 The day’s battle ended with the victory of the Kauravas.

 Day 8 – Defeat of the Kauravas

-This day Bhima killed 17 of Dhritarashtra’s sons.
-Iravan, the son of Arjuna and the snake-princess Ulupi killed 5 brothers of Shakuni, princess hailing from Gandhara.
+On this day Bhima killed 17 of Dhritarashtra’s sons.
+Iravan, the son of Arjuna, and the snake-princess Ulupi killed 5 brothers of Shakuni, a princess hailing from Gandhara.
 Duryodhana sent the Rakshasa fighter Alamvusha to kill Iravan, but Rakshasa was killed after a fierce fight.
 The day ended with a crushing defeat of the Kauravas.